 - 2015-16: Students in DAEP requiring specialized services such as the ExEd/504 students made up 36% of the total DAEP enrollment and ELL students added another 3%.
 Of these students, Hispanic and African American students made up the majority at 80% in 2015-16. - 2016-17: Students in DAEP requiring specialized services such as the ExEd/504 decreased to 21% and ELL students added another 2%.
-Students in ExEd or having a 504 were also more distributed across ethnicities than the year prior because Native American students, and to a lesser degree Multi-Racial students, showed a higher representation. - 2017-18: Students in DAEP requiring specialized services such as the ExEd/504 increased slightly from last year to 23% and ELL students added another 2%.
+Students in ExEd or having a 504 were also more distributed across ethnicities than the year prior because Native American students, and to a lesser degree Multi-Racial students, showed a higher representation.

+- 2017-18: Students in DAEP requiring specialized services such as the ExEd/504 increased slightly from last year to 23% and ELL students added another 2%.
 Students in ExEd or having a 504 were distributed across all the ethnicities, although Hispanic students did reveal a decline over the last three years.
 Conversely, Native American ExEd/504 students showed an increase over three years.
 African American ExEd/504 students were relatively stable enrollment over the last years.
 Both Native American and African American students were overrepresented in comparison to the district ethnic breakdowns.
-Finally White and Multi-Racial ExEd/504 students showed a gradual increase over the last three years.
+Finally White and Multi-Racial ExEd/504 students showed a gradual increase over the last three years. - 2018-19: Students in DAEP requiring specialized services such as the ExEd/504 increased slightly from last year to 30% and ELL students added another 1%.
+Students in ExEd or having a 504 were distributed across all the ethnicities, although White and Hispanic students did reveal a decline over the last four years.
+Conversely, Native American ExEd/504 students showed an increase over four years.
+African American and Multi-Racial ExEd/504 students were relatively stable in their enrollment over the last four years.
+Both Native American and African American students were overrepresented in comparison to the district ethnic breakdowns. .

 Please refer to Table 4 to see the number and percent of students requiring specialized services by ethnicity.
-In terms of program participation over the last three years, the ethnic distribution of the students who receive specialized services is representative of the overall student DAEP enrollment with the exception of Native American students who were over-represented in 2016-17 and 2017-18.
+In terms of program participation over the last four years, the ethnic distribution of the students who receive specialized services is representative of the overall student DAEP enrollment with the exception of Native American students who were over-represented over the last four years.

-Table 4.
-Number and Percent of DAEP Enrolled Exceptional Education Students, 504 Plan Students, and English Language Learner Students by USP Ethnicity

-A student who pa rticipates s more th an once e is count ted each tin ne s/he participo ites

-2 015-16 2016-17 2017-18

-USP Ethnicity N Size ExEd and 504 Plans ELL N Size ExEd and 504 Plans ELL N Size ExEd and 504 Plans ELL

-White 9 15% 8 13% 16 19% 3%

-African American 10 16% 7 10% 1% 11 15%

-Hispanic 39 57% 7% 34 51% 5% 30 36% 6%

-Native American 2 3% 8 13% 8 11%

-Asian-Pacific Islander Asian-Pacific Islander 0 0 0 0 0 1 1%

-Multi-Racial 1 2% 4 7% 5 7%

-Total 61 61 72
+and English Language Learner Students by USP Ethnicity A student who participates more than once is counted each time s/he participates 2015-16 2016-17 2017-18 2018-19 USP Ethnicity N Size ExEd and 504 ELL N Size Exed and 504 Plans ELL N Size EXEd and 504 Plans ELL N Size ELL ELL White 9 15% 8 13% 16 19% 3% 7 12% African American 10 16% 7 10% 1% 11 15% 10 17% Hispanic 39 57% 7% 34 51% 5% 30 36% 6% 32 53% 1% Native American 2 3% 8 13% 8 11% 7 11% Asian-Pacific Islander Asian-Pacific Islander 0 0 0 1 1% 3 5% Multi-Racial 1 2% 4 7% 5 7% 1 1% Total 61 61 72 60